Top 10 Social Media APIs for Developers

 TikTok

 TikTok has risen to the top of the social networks.
 Users post short-form videos – like a small YouTube – with music or filters.
+The platform allows users to create, share, and watch videos ranging from 15 seconds to 10 minutes, with most content falling in the shorter range.
+Recently TikTok introduce publishing photos.

 • TikTok API